If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 Additionally, you can use a vacuum cleaner to remove them from your home or lawn.

-Caterpillar hairs, also known as setae, can cause a lot of irritation when they come into contact with the skin.
+Caterpillar hairs, also known as setae, can cause severe irritation when they contact the skin.

 These hairs are usually found on larvae and can cause a stinging sensation when touched.

-Although these hairs are often thought to be venomous, they are actually harmless, and the reactions that they cause are due to an allergic reaction or irritation.
+Although these hairs are often considered evil, they are harmless, and the reactions they cause are due to an allergic reaction or irritation.

-To avoid being bitten by caterpillars, it is important to be careful when handling them and to wear protective clothing when possible.
+It is important to be careful when handling caterpillars and wear protective clothing when possible to avoid being bitten.